 I am Christy Wilkens, wife to a tremendously patient and tender husband, Todd, and the mother of six tireless (no, seriously: tireless) children, from preschool to high school.
 I love philosophy, breakfast tacos, quiet reading in the wee hours, and Jesus.

 We live in a tumbledown farmhouse on five unkempt acres.
-I drive a 12 passenger van and we live and breathe audiobooks.
-We fulfill every stereotype you have about orthodox Catholic homeschoolers.
+I drive a 12-passenger van.
+We fulfill every stereotype you have about orthodox Catholics.

-Except the one about a perfect faith life.
-This blog is the story of our hopes, dreams, prayers, doubts, and fears for our family and our children, and in particular the one child who has stretched us further than we dreamed we would ever be called to go.
+My first book, coming from Ave Maria Press in fall 2021, is the story of a Lourdes pilgrimage with a child who stretched us further than we dreamed we would ever be called to go.
 Our son, Oscar, was diagnosed with epilepsy and global developmental delay, due to a multitude of not-yet-understood genetic anomalies, at five months of age.
 He wasn’t completely and instantaneously healed in the Lourdes baths, and yet, he was healed, in ways nobody could miss.

 We are, as a priest once put it, an “intense” family.
 Several of us live with disabilities both overt and invisible.
 We laugh a lot.
 We yell a lot.
 We hug a lot, and cry a lot, and we try and usually fail to pray a lot.
 It is a work in progress.

-This blog is the story of our attempts to be faithful — to God and to each other — even though we are so rarely completely successful.
+I write here to tell the story of our attempts to be faithful — to God and to each other — even though we are so rarely completely successful.

 And I hope you find yourself in some part of our story, because he’s calling you to be faithful, too, even when you’re stumbling through the darkness.